-

 Accrington Stanley

-Chris joined Accrington from TNS in August 2008 and quickly established himself as first choice leftback with the Lancashire club.
+Chris joined Accrington Stanley from TNS in August 2008 and quickly established himself as first choice leftback with the Lancashire club.

 After 28 League appearances for Stanley he was released due to, or following, persistent injuries.